 Also of interest is that Redford has more people living here who work in computers and math than 95% of the places in the US.

 Redford is an extremely ethnically-diverse town.
 The people who call Redford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Redford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Redford include Polish, Irish, English, and Italian.
+The greatest number of Redford residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Redford include German, Polish, Irish, English, and Italian.

 The most common language spoken in Redford is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Polish and Spanish.